 You can also indicate that your site takes Apple Pay using appropriate semantic markup.
 We think this will benefit, for example, search engines, people who want to know where Apple Pay is being used, if you'd like to consider doing that.

 OK, let's move on to the last phase of payment, the confirmation.

 Now in your confirmation you want to reflect the appropriate status in the Apple Pay sheet.

 So for example, don't display a success page if you returned a failure.
 That would be silly.
 You can also leverage information collected by Apple Pay to offer account creation.
 I mentioned this earlier.
 I want to show you an example of that from Lululemon.
 Here's an example.
 After you have made an Apple Pay payment, you get a confirmation page and you actually get a create an account field that's pre-populated with the e-mail address that came from Apple Pay.
 So I can create an account on my own terms.
 I can enter into a relationship if I want to, and it's easy to do so.

 OK.
 We covered quite a bit today.

+What did we cover?
+We covered Apply Pay merchant validation on the web.
 We learned about the differences between ActiveWeb for Apple Pay.